BausCode/react-inview/README.md

 * offsetY: range 0 to 1. changes how large the viewport should be.
 Defaults to 0 which is the full size of browser.
 * fullElementInView: boolean(true/false) - false means just the top of the element is in view - good for large elements

+## Received Props
+*this.props.elementIsInView: True/false value based on if element is in view *this.props.elementHasBeenInView: True/false if the element has been in view

 ## How To Use